top of page

 Trent was placed in palliative care at our local hospital for almost a month: He received mass amounts of blood and plasma transfusions, an emergency TIPS procedure that had complications and had to be redone; he was intubated for 9 days, had a Blakemore tube, severe episodes of hepatic encephalopathy, developed double pneumonia, was restricted from eating or drinking, and placed on continuous dialysis as his kidneys began to fail.
 I was told repeatedly that there was nothing more they could do, that he would die there.
 I knew how hard Trent was fighting to stay alive and I refused to give up hope- it's not over until it's over.

 When I realized that Trent would need a liver transplant to survive, I knew we had to get him out of there and transferred to a transplant center as quickly as possible.
-I thank my beautiful Mom for stepping in and making the phone calls when I was beside myself.
+I thank my beautiful Mom for stepping in and helping make the phone calls when I was beside myself.
 By the grace of God, an ER doctor who was on-call spoke to me one day and said it was a long shot, but he agreed to refer Trent to UCLA to be evaluated, but there were no guarantees he would get transplanted.
 Giving Trent that chance meant everything- the difference between life and death.

 Like Trent, I was forever changed by this experience.
 In the years leading up to his transplant, I felt very alone, scared and helpless as I watched the man I love suffer and deteriorate.
 Trips to the ER and appointments with doctors and a 'specialist' always